lavanyavasanth/online_shoppin/README.md

 Install:
 •	Server- localhost Mac: (MAMP) Windows: (XAMPP,WAMP).
 •	Create a database.
 •	Import online_store.sql database file.
+•	Unzip the folder and Point browser to the root folder of       this pack.
 •	Press F12 and check for errors.